TejasOak/MigrateConda/README.md

 # CondaToMiniforge3
-## Guidelines for migrating a conda environment to pyenv
+## Guidelines for migrating a conda environment to miniforge3

 1. **Activate** your conda environment as usual.
 Note the exact python version the environment is using.
 2. Run `mkdir conda_requirements && cd conda_requirements`